 If you get an error message saying Error creating data source something, you forgot to uncheck Create System Data Source.
 Mimer will work anyway.

 Choose the correct database, and click on OK.
-A text window will open, where you can enter your user name and your password (which you will get from your teacher), and then type in SQL queries.
-Queries can span several rows, and end with a semi-colon (;).
+A text window will open, where you can enter your user name and your password for that thatabase, and then type in SQL queries.
+Queries can span several rows, and must end with a semi-colon (;).

 Click on Start, then on All Programs, then on Mimer SQL Engine 10.0, and choose Mimer Administrator from the menu.
 When Mimer Administrator has started, choose the tab User DSN to create a data source: